 - Visual Impairments

 - HIV/AIDS or Other Chronic Illness

 All accommodations provided by the Accessibility Services Office are based upon each students individual disability and current needs.
-All accommodations will be determined after a review of the official documentation of the disability and a one-on-one consultation between the student and the Manager of Accessibility Services.
+All accommodations will be determined after a review of the official documentation of the disability and a one-on-one consultation between the student and the Office of Accessibility Services.
 Accommodations are not retroactive.